kevinadhiguna/buy-yo/README.md

 # Buy-yo

-Buy-yo is a marketplace in Padjadjaran University.
-This Android application was created using React Native.
+Buy-yo is a marketplace Android application powered by React Native.

+🚧 This is an unfinished app

 [![Visits Badge](https://badges.pufler.dev/visits/kevinadhiguna/buy-yo)](https://github.com/kevinadhiguna)